Black Friday Code: DIGEST35

 • Olive leaf

-These are just a few examples of antimicrobial herbs that can help treat a variety of pesky gut bugs.
 We created a series of powerful yet gentle antimicrobial blends called Biota Clear that we use in our clinic to great effect.
-In most cases, I recommend adding antimicrobials after you’ve adapted to an anti-inflammatory diet and added probiotics to heal your gut.
-Often, these foundational changes will clear up symptoms, but sometimes antimicrobial intervention is necessary.
+In most cases, I recommend adding antimicrobials after adapting to an anti-inflammatory diet and adding probiotics to heal the gut.
+Often, diet and probiotics will clear up symptoms, but sometimes an antimicrobial intervention is necessary.

 Stress

-Adaptogenic herbs can also help even out your body’s stress response and take some pressure off your adrenals and nervous system [18, 19, 20].
+Adaptogenic herbs can also help even out your body’s stress response and take some pressure off your adrenals and nervous system 22 23 24

 Candida Diet

-Some people will find that a strategy like the low FODMAP diet will temporarily help with their symptoms, but the goal is always to reintroduce nutrient-rich foods when your gut health is in a better place to accept them.
-The Paleo diet also makes a lot of sense for anyone trying to improve their gut health and reduce candida.
+Some people will find that a strategy like the low-FODMAP diet will temporarily help with their symptoms, but the goal is always to reintroduce nutrient-rich foods when your gut health is in a better place to accept them.
+The Paleo diet also makes a lot of sense for anyone trying to improve their gut health and reduce Candida

 Don’t Make Candida Your Enemy if You Don’t Have To